ptrhcpang/bit-torrent-client/README.md

 ### 3.5 `./yb1.sh download_piece -o <save_path> <filename.torrent> <piece index>`

-This downloads the piece of index <piece_index> of the file specified in <filename.torrent> and saves it at <save_path>.
+This downloads the piece of index <piece_index> of the file specified in <filename.torrent> and saves it at <save_path> by downloading blocks within a piece asynchronously and from possibly multipler peers.

 ### 3.6 `./yb1.sh download -o <save_path> <filename.torrent>`

 This command is not fully implemented.
-This does download an entire file and saves to <save_path>, but the download is not asynchronous and simultaneous.
+This does download an entire file and saves to <save_path>, but the download is not fully asynchronous and simultaneous.
 Pieces are only downloaded one after another using `download-piece` and assembled.

 ## 4. Licence